-- My GitHub name is THOMASELOVE. - My Twitter handle is ThomasELove.
+• My GitHub name is THOMASELOVE.

 4 Teaching Assistants

 Most of this year's stellar group of teaching assistants have been in your shoes - they've taken the course in the past, and they enjoyed it enough to come back for more.
 They are volunteering their precious time and energy to help make the course happen, and we couldn't be more delighted to welcome you to the course.
 All office hours and all teaching assistant work will be done remotely.